istio/tools/perf/istio-install/README.md

 ## Setup Istio with different releases

-To setup istio, run `./setup_istio_releash.sh TAG RELEASE_TYPE`
+To setup istio, run `./setup_istio_releash.sh TAG Stream[Optional]`

-1. To setup Istio with a specific release, run `DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.3.3 release`.
+1. To setup Istio with a specific release, run `DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.3.3`.

-1. To setup Istio with latest build of a dev release, get the dev release tag first from https://gcsweb.istio.io/gcs/istio-build/dev/, then run `DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.4-alpha.0039742337ddf3b766ac974e9a7aad003896cfcf dev`.
+1. To setup Istio with latest build of a dev stream, run `DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.4-dev`.

-1. To setup Istio with prerelease candidate, run ```DNS_DOMAIN=v11mcp.qualistio.org ./setup_istio_release.sh 1.4.0-alpha.0 pre-release
+1. To setup Istio with prerelease candidate, run ```DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.4.0-alpha.0 pre-release
                                               ```

-1. To just output the deployment file, run `DRY_RUN=1 DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.3.3 release`.
+1. To just output the deployment file, run `DRY_RUN=1 DNS_DOMAIN=your-example-domain ./setup_istio_release.sh 1.3.3`.

 You may also override the Helm repo or release URL and run ./setup_istio.sh directly, for example: